fridamei/Portfolio/Image_filters/README.md

 The time tests are all executed on the supplied rain.jpg file, size 400 x 600 x 3 (H x W x C), as in task 4.1

 ### Missing functionality
-Got best results using Numpy, might have overlooked some possibility for improvements in the cython code as I suspect a perfecly implemented cython algorithm should be even faster than numpy
+Got the best results using Numpy, might have overlooked some possibility for improvements in the cython code as I suspect a perfecly implemented cython algorithm should be even faster than numpy

 ### Usage
-See Task 4.1, runs the exact same way except the names of the modules is to be changed from \_color2gray to \_color2sepia (eg python3 python_color2sepia.py filename.filetype)
+See Task 4.1, runs the exact same way except the names of the modules are to be changed from \_color2gray to \_color2sepia (eg python3 python_color2sepia.py filename.filetype)

 ### Dependencies
 Dependencies as stated in task 4.1.
 All are found in the requirements.txt file.

 ## Task 4.3